shafrad/culventsProject/README.md

 * AJAX

 ## Usage
 NB : because this apps used the mailgun API for free, so you must have email address that you will use for register in this applications.
-In this case, i'll suggest you to create [ email address ](http://www.fakemailgenerator.com) then sign up into [mailgun](https://www.mailgun.com) by the email address that you have created before.
+In this case, i'll suggest you to create [ email address ](https://emailfake.com/) then sign up into [mailgun](https://www.mailgun.com) by the email address that you have created before.
 After the email address have been created, follow the steps below :
 1. Sign up into mailgun.
-2. You will get the API key and domain by default.
+2. You will get the API key in home menu and the Domain in the domain menu by default in your account.
-3.
+3. Then copy and paste the private API key and the Domain Name into routes/config.js with their suitable field.
+Congrats!
+Your app's ready to run and type this commands into terminal :

 ```
+/get/your/directory/of/the/apps
 npm i
 npm run seed
 npm start